 Nyaguti lives with his mother.
+He is responsible for helping in the kitchen, running errands and cleaning.
 His mother is sometimes employed as a farmer.
-Nyaguti works at home helping in the kitchen, running errands and cleaning.
 There are 4 children in the family.

 As part of Compassion's ministry, Nyaguti participates in church activities, Vacation Bible School and choir.
 He is also in primary school where his performance is average.
 Soccer, telling stories and art are his favorite activities.